Term 4 Week 6 2024 Newsletter

 Year 5/6 teacher

 What are some of your hobbies or interests outside of the classroom?
-When not teaching, Pania loves swimming and exploring nature, while Lily has two young children, so finding the best playground is high on the list!
-Lily also enjoys walking, spending time at the beach and reading.
+When not teaching, Pania loves swimming and exploring nature, while Lilly has two young children, so finding the best playground is high on the list!
+Lilly also enjoys walking, spending time at the beach and reading.

 Their time at our school has been filled with moments of learning, laughter and growth.
 We have valued their innovative approaches, adaptability, and the warmth they brought into our classrooms.

-As they prepare to move forward in their teaching careers, we extend our heartfelt thanks to Pania and Lily for their hard work, creativity and positive spirit.
+As they prepare to move forward in their teaching careers, we extend our heartfelt thanks to Pania and Lilly for their hard work, creativity and positive spirit.
 We wish them every success in their future endeavours!

 Our final student free day for 2024 will occur on Friday 13 December.